yiisoft/rbac-php/README.md

 [RBAC]: https://en.wikipedia.org/wiki/Role-based_access_control
 [Yii Framework]: https://yiiframework.com

-This package provides storage for [Yii RBAC (Role-Based Access Control)](https://github.com/yiisoft/rbac) library.
+This package provides storage for [RBAC (Role-Based Access Control)](https://github.com/yiisoft/rbac) package.
-It is used in Yii Framework but is supposed to be usable separately.
+It is used in Yii Framework but is usable separately.

 For license information check the [LICENSE](LICENSE.md)-file.